seanox/xml-micro-exchange-js/manual/getting-started.md

 HTTP/1.0 204 No Content
 Date: Wed, 11 Nov 2020 12:00:00 GMT
 Access-Control-Allow-Origin: *
-Storage-Effects: KHDCPS0012OS:0:A KHDCPS0012OP:0:M KHDCPS0012OS:1:A KHDCPS0012OS:2:A
 Storage: US_NY_10003_123_EAST_8TH_STREET_BLUE_BEAR_T_01
-Storage-Revision: 1
+Storage-Revision: 2/3
-Storage-Space: 262144/244 bytes
+Storage-Space: 262144/210 bytes
 Storage-Last-Modified: Wed, 11 Nov 20 12:00:00 +0000
-Storage-Expiration: Wed, 11 Nov 20 12:00:00 +0000
+Storage-Expiration: Wed, 11 Nov 20 12:15:00 +0000
 Storage-Expiration-Time: 900000 ms
-Connection-Unique: ABI0ZX99X13M
 Execution-Time: 6 ms
 ```

-Each request that causes changes in the storage is responded to with an
-overview of the effects in the response header `Storage-Effects` -- more about
-this later.
+Each successfully processed request (status class 2xx and 3xx) contains the meta
+data for the storage as response headers, which includes storage revision.
+The
+revision is in two parts.
+The first part returns the revision number.
+The second
+part contains the number of changes, which has a statistical character, but also
+acts as an indicator for the client if it wants to evaluate the effect of
+multidimensional changes.

 Now John has arranged the regulars' table.

 John is now waiting for more guests and the innkeeper.
-So that all notice him, he puts his name in the guest list.
+So that all notice him,
+he puts his name in the guest list.

 ```
 PUT https://xmex.seanox.com/xmex!/table/guests/persons::last HTTP/1.0